zhangmaosen/TinyTroupe/README.md

 ## Citing TinyTroupe

-We are working in an introductory paper that will be the official academic citation for TinyTroupe.
+We are working on an introductory paper that will be the official academic citation for TinyTroupe.
 In the meantime, please just cite this repository including the core team members as authors.
 For instance:

 >Paulo Salem, Christopher Olsen, Paulo Freire, Yi Ding, Prerit Saxena (2024). **TinyTroupe: LLM-powered multiagent persona simulation for imagination enhancement and business insights.** [Computer software].
 GitHub repository. https://github.com/microsoft/tinytroupe